Be honest... When was the last time you shopped online?

-The platform is sophisticated enough to satisfy the needs of experienced retailers and at the same time simple enough for e-commerce beginners to use for quickly launching their online business idea.
+Shopify is sophisticated enough to satisfy the needs of experienced retailers.
+At the same time, it's simple enough for ecommerce beginners to quickly launch their online business idea.

-However, creating the Shopify store is the easy part.
-Thanks to the low barrier to entry, there's plenty of competition to deal with.
+Ecommerce business has a low barrier to entry.
+That means there's plenty of competition to deal with.
 It's often difficult to stand out of the crowd and start generating sales.

 1. Sell More Products